mkitzan/bluegrass/README.md

 provide the low-level granular control the full Blue-Z stack provides: this isn't the library you're looking for if you need that.
 Every `*.hpp` file is well documented in-source and the examples in the `test` folder should get a developer familiar with usage.

 Bluegrass provides tools to enable performant Bluetooth network programming.
-For example, `server.hpp` defines an entirely asynchronous socket server through Linux asynchronous IO signals.
-Essentially this means a `server` object doesn't loop infinitely waiting for the next server request, saving processor time while waiting for requests.
-When working on resource constrained systems, tools like `server.hpp` will help you get the most out of your hardware.
+For example, `router.hpp` defines an entirely asynchronous socket network node through Linux asynchronous IO signals.
+Essentially this means a `router` object doesn't loop infinitely waiting for the next server request, saving processor time while waiting for requests. `router` objects connect with other `router` objects on remote devices to build a Bluetooth network.
+When working on resource constrained systems, tools like `router.hpp` will help you get the most out of your hardware.

 The `CMakeLists.txt` file will show you, by example, how to build/include the library in your own project.
 Run CMake to build the test examples for your self to make sure everything is installed correctly.
 The file transfer example test requires some extra effort to setup.